Monsieur (novel): Plot summary

 Five characters in Monsieur (including Durrell, referred to as "D," of "Devil in the Details") claim to be the author of the book.

 In the first section, "Outremer" (outre-mer, meaning overseas in French, and used to officially refer to former colonies that are now departments and territories of the metropole), protagonist Bruce Drexel is introduced, who is the chief narrator of the novel.
 (He shares certain characteristics with Durrell, such as working as a diplomat and press attaché.)
-He is returning to Provence after learning of the suicide of his lover, a man who was his brother-in-law.
+He is returning to Provence after learning of the suicide of his lover, Piers de Nogaret; Drexel is married to Piers' sister Sylvie.
 Drexel's wife has been institutionalized for mental illness for some time.
 He revisits Avignon with his friend Toby, while attending to the necessary funeral arrangements.
 He reminisces about his life with Piers and Sylvie.
 He recalls rich winter scenes when the three were first in love, as well as a novel written about them by Robin Sutcliffe.
 Another character, Aubrey Blanford, is noted briefly as having recently published a novel and gained fame from it.

 The second chapter, "Macabru," recounts Bruce, Piers, and Sylvie's journey into Egypt years earlier.
 There they meet Akkad, who initiates them into a Gnostic cult.
 Akkad takes them to Macabru, an oasis in the desert, to introduce them to the cult's rituals.
 They take an extended journey together on the Nile River in this section.
-(Durrell's second novel of the Quintet, Livia, has characters make a river journey on the Rhone).
+(Durrell's second novel of the Quintet, Livia, has characters make a river journey on the Rhone.)

 "Sutcliffe, or the Venetian Documents" presents a new narrator, Robin Sutcliffe, identified as a character in Blanford's novel.
 This appears to render the previous materials as fictional, unless this is another fiction.
 Sutcliffe has various misadventures in Venice and recalls his failed marriage to Pia, Bruce's sister.

 "Life with Toby" returns to Bruce and Toby in Avignon, discussing a theory about the Knights Templar.
 This returns to the Gnostic theme.
 This section is interrupted by another text in "The Green Notebook," which returns to Sutcliffe.
 (Durrell initially wrote Monsieur in a green notebook.
 "The Green Notebook" in this novel consists largely of his unrevised notes from work that preceded this novel.)
 This section becomes highly fragmentary.

 "Dinner at Quartilla's" is the last section of the novel.
 It reintroduces author Aubrey Blanford, who claims to have written the entire novel, in which Sutcliffe is a character.
 He dines with his friend, the old Duchess Tu.
 But she is known to have been long dead.

 The novel ends with an Envoi; it provides a list of who begat whom throughout the novel, but without a final resolution.